When Can Model-Free Reinforcement Learning be Enough for Thinking?: Formal Model

 \subsection{Thought MDPs}

 We now extend the MDP model to explicitly model thinking.
-We formally define a \textit{thought MDP} as the tuple $\langle \sS, \sA, p, r, \gamma, \sT, \sC, p_\sT \rangle$, where $\sS, \sA, p, r, \gamma$ are defined as they are for MDPs.
-We add $\sT$ as the set of \textit{thought states}, $\sC$ as the set of \textit{thought actions}, and $p_\sT: \sS \times \sT \times \sC \rightarrow \Delta(\sT)$ as the \textit{thought transition function}.
+We formally define a \textit{thought MDP} as the tuple $\langle \sES, \sEA, p, r, \gamma, \sTS, \sTA, \ttrans \rangle$, where $\sES$ and $\sEA$ are the environment's state and action space respectively and $p, r, \gamma$ are defined as they are for MDPs.
+We add $\sTS$ as the set of \textit{thought states}, $\sTA$ as the set of \textit{thought actions}, and $\ttrans: \sES \times \sTS \times \sTA \rightarrow \Delta(\sTS)$ as the \textit{thought transition function}.
 Recalling our informal definition of thinking in the introduction, we emphasize that thought states and actions do not affect environment state transitions and rewards.
-The agent's objective remains to maximize cumulative discounted reward across all environment states.
+The agent's objective remains to maximize cumulative discounted reward across all environment states.\footnote{We base the thought MDP model on the widely used discounted problem formulation.
+In Appendix \Cref{app:finite-horizon}, we extend the thought MDP model and theoretical results to the undiscounted, fixed-horizon setting which more closely resembles contemporary applications of RL to LLMs.}

-There are different ways to define the agent's policy in a thought MDP.
-In this work, we formalize policies as a mapping $\pi: \sS \times \sT \rightarrow \Delta(\sA \cup \sC)$.
+\paragraph{Policies in Thought MDPs} There are different ways to define the agent's policy in a thought MDP.
+In this work, we formalize policies as a mapping $\pi: \sES \times \sTS \rightarrow \Delta(\sEA \cup \sTA)$.
 This choice means that the agent can select either an environment action or a thought action at any interaction time-step but not both.
-We make this choice to better connect to work in LLMs, but an alternative is that the policy is a mapping $\pi: \sS \times \sT \rightarrow \Delta(\sA \times \sC)$, i.e., the agent can think and act at the same time.
-Such modelling might be more useful in real-time domains where the agent cannot simply sit and think as the rest of the world evolves around it.
+We make this choice to connect to work in LLMs that inspired this model, but an alternative is that the policy is a mapping $\pi: \sES \times \sTS \rightarrow \Delta(\sEA \times \sTA)$, i.e., the agent can think and act at the same time.
+Such modelling might be more appropriate for real-time domains where the agent cannot simply sit and think as the rest of the world evolves around it.
 There, of course, may be other alternatives that could be considered in future work.
-Below, we will use the notation $\pi(\tau)$ to refer to the agent's state-dependent policy with the thought state fixed at $\tau$.
+Below, we will use the notation $\pi(\ts)$ to refer to the agent's state-dependent policy with the thought state fixed at $\ts$.